 ABOUT US

-We were founded in 2001, to stop the endless cycle of accidental and unwanted births of cats and dogs which resulted in the euthanasia of homeless cats and dogs in Greater Cincinnati shelters.
 At that time, over 70,000 puppies and kittens were being born each day in the U.S., compared to 10,000 humans, and over half of those born were accidental, unwanted litters.
 As a result, millions of cats and dogs entered U.S. shelters each year and millions of them were being euthanized due to lack of space and resources at those shelters.

-As a 501(c)(3) charitable organization, thanks to generous donors and grants, we are able to save lives of cats and dogs in our community every day by:
+Thanks to generous donors and grants, we are able to save lives of cats and dogs in our community every day by:

 - Humanely stopping the exponential growth of the community cat population by trapping, sterilizing and vaccinating community cats.

-- Preventing costly illnesses that force owners to surrender their beloved pets to shelters by offering low-cost or free core vaccines.
+- Preventing costly illnesses that force owners to surrender their pets to shelters by offering low-cost or free core vaccines.

 - Collaborating with our community partners to enable pet owners to keep their beloved pets, particularly during times of temporary crisis.